Everything You Need to Know About Doxycycline

 Doxycycline vs. Other Oral Medications

-There are multiple ways to treat acne internally, but antibiotics work differently than other medications your dermatologist might prescribe to you, like hormonal birth control or spironolactone.
+There are multiple ways to treat acne internally, but antibiotics work differently than other medications your dermatology provider might prescribe to you, like hormonal birth control or spironolactone.
 Unlike doxycycline, “birth control pills and spironolactone target the hormonal causes of acne and are used in women only,” explains Dr. Paik.
 “Doxycycline, on the other hand, can be taken by both men and women and works more quickly than birth control pills and spironolactone to improve acne.”

 ORAL ACNE MEDICATIONS